Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

-The asymptotic distribution of $S$ under RR is no longer a normal distribution, and it is more concentrated around 0 compared with the standard normal distribution, which indicates that the traditional testing procedure is more conservative.
-The extent of conservativeness is impacted by the value of $v_a$, which is an increasingly monotonic function of $a$.
-By selecting a relatively smaller value of $a$, the covariates are more balanced due to stricter balance criterion, resulting in a lower asymptotic variance of $S$.
+where $v_a<1$ is defined in \citet{Morgan2012}.
+The asymptotic distribution of $S$ under RR is no longer normal, and it is more concentrated around 0 than the standard normal distribution, which indicates that the traditional test is more conservative.
+The extent of this conservativeness is affected by the value of $v_a$, which is an increasingly monotonic function of $a$.
+By selecting a smaller value of $a$, the covariates are more balanced due to stricter balance criterion, resulting in a lower asymptotic variance of $S$.
 However, a smaller $a$ means that on average it takes more attempts to meet the balance criterion.
-More discussions on the choice of $a$ can be found in \citet{Morgan2012}.
+Further discussion of the choice of $a$ can be found in \citet{Morgan2012}.